Berlin Wall

 Construction of the Wall

-East Germany was unhappy by the high percentage of inhabitants (especially those with higher educations) leaving the socialist state.
-To prevent more people leaving, a provisional wall was built on the 13 August 1961, and 69 checkpoints closed, leaving 12 in the whole city still functioning.
+East Germany was unhappy with the high percentage of inhabitants (especially those with higher educations) leaving the socialist state.
+To prevent more people from leaving, a provisional wall was built in the early hours of 13 August 1961, and 69 checkpoints closed, leaving 12 in the whole city still functioning.

 During the following days, a brick wall was built between the whole border.
 The houses that were on the frontier were evicted.

-Over the following years many people tried to escape to West Berlin.
-The authorities eager to make people stay, expanded the wall and thus increasing its surveillance.
+Over the following years, many people tried to escape to West Berlin.
+The authorities eager to make people stay, expanded the wall thus increasing its surveillance.

 The “death strip was a space established between the Berlin Wall and a new fence placed further into East Berlin.
 It had a ditch, a road for military vehicles, an alarm system, automatic weapons, guard towers and guards accompanied by guard dogs 24 hours a day.
 It was practically impossible to escape to the other side, nevertheless, East Germans never stopped trying.